nemesisdb/nemesisdb/docs/docs/api/kv/kv-save.md

 # KV_SAVE

 :::info
-This command is only available when sessions are disabled.
-When sessions are enabled use [`SH_SAVE`](../sessions/sh-save).
+This command is only available when persistence is enabled.
 :::

 Saves the data to the filesystem so it can be loaded on startup or at runtime with [`KV_LOAD`](./kv-load).